 Expert Tips

 - Season each component well!
 It goes without saying that salt brings out the flavor of food.
-Make sure to season each part of the dish, from the fresh Norwegian cod fish to the pico de gallo, to the cabbage slaw.
+Make sure to season each part of the dish, from the fresh cod fish to the pico de gallo, to the cabbage slaw.

 - Allow the cabbage slaw to marinate for at least 1 hour!
 This will give the cabbage a chance to break down a bit from the salt and absorb some of the mayo and sour cream.
 The result is the best ever crunchy, vibrant taco slaw!